On this page

 Transient constraints

-• When a transient constraint is created, keyframes are automatically written out for the driven object within the constraint frame range.
+• When a transient constraint is created, keyframes are added for the driven control on every frame within the constraint frame range.
 A bookmark is also created on the playbar timeline to identify the frame range during which the constraint is active.

-• The driven object can be moved around freely.
+• The driven control can be moved around freely.

 • Transient constraints only apply in the animation layer in which they are created.
 Regular constraints apply regardless of the layer you're on.